Singaporean nationality law: Voluntary acquisition

-Foreigners over the age of 21 may become Singaporean citizens by naturalisation after residing in the country for at least 10 of the 12 years preceding an application for citizenship.
+Foreigners over the age of 21 may become Singapore citizens by naturalisation after residing in the country for at least 10 of the 12 years preceding an application for citizenship.
 Applicants must fulfill a basic language knowledge requirement (in English, Malay, Mandarin Chinese, or Tamil), intend to reside in Singapore permanently, renounce any previous nationalities, and swear an oath of allegiance to the state.
 Foreign women who marry Singaporean men are eligible for a reduced residence requirement of two years; there are no facilitated paths to citizenship for male spouses of citizens.

 The government has discretionary power to waive requirements for further residence and grant citizenship to any person who has resided in the country for at least five of the previous six years.
 It may also exceptionally reduce residence requirements to 12 months, though this is targeted for foreign investors and skilled migrants who can make considerable economic contributions.

 Relinquishment and deprivation

-Singaporean citizenship can be relinquished by making a declaration of renunciation, provided that the declarant is over age 21 and already possesses another nationality.
-Renunciation may be denied if an applicant actively exercises Singaporean citizenship rights or has outstanding military service obligations.
+Singapore citizenship can be relinquished by making a declaration of renunciation, provided that the declarant is over age 21 and already possesses another nationality.
+Renunciation may be denied if an applicant actively exercises Singapore citizenship rights or has outstanding military service obligations.
 It is also automatically lost when an individual voluntarily acquires a foreign citizenship in any way other than by marriage.
 Singaporean children with multiple nationalities are required to choose between their Singaporean and foreign statuses before the age of 22.
-Dual nationals who fail to make this choice are automatically stripped of their Singaporean citizenship.
+Dual nationals who fail to make this choice are automatically stripped of their Singapore citizenship.
 Former citizens cannot reacquire citizenship once it has been renounced or revoked.

 Citizenship may be stripped from a person who exercises any rights derived from another nationality.
 This includes voting in elections or applying for passports in any jurisdiction outside Singapore.
 It is also lost after continuous residence overseas for more than 10 years if that citizen has not entered Singapore during that time or is not employed in public service.

-Naturalised citizens may also be stripped of citizenship for: fraduently acquiring it, committing an act of disloyalty against the state, aiding an enemy nation with which Singapore is at war, serving in any capacity for a foreign government, being sentenced to incarceration for longer than 12 months in any jurisdiction or fined US$5,000 for any offence within five years of acquiring citizenship.
+Naturalised citizens may also be stripped of citizenship for: fraudulently acquiring it, committing an act of disloyalty against the state, aiding an enemy nation with which Singapore is at war, serving in any capacity for a foreign government, being sentenced to incarceration for longer than 12 months in any jurisdiction or fined US$5,000 for any offence within five years of acquiring citizenship.